 What is horizontal analysis?

-Horizontal analysis is a financial analysis technique that compares data from different periods to evaluate a company’s performance over time.
-It is performed by comparing financial data from two or more consecutive periods, such as years, quarters, or months.
-The goal of horizontal analysis is to identify trends and patterns in a firm’s financial performance over time and to provide insight into its future performance.
+Horizontal analysis is a technique used to evaluate a company’s performance over time by comparing data from different periods.
+This analysis involves comparing financial data from consecutive periods, such as years, quarters, or months.
+The goal is to identify trends and patterns in a company’s financial performance and gain insight into its future performance.

-Horizontal analysis compares financial data such as revenue, expenses, profits, and assets.
-The comparison is made by calculating the current and prior periods and then converting the difference into a percentage increase or decrease.
-This allows the analyst to see how the financial data has changed over time and identify any trends and patterns in it.
+Horizontal analysis compares various financial data, including revenue, expenses, profits, and assets.
+By calculating the difference between current and prior periods and expressing it as a percentage increase or decrease, analysts can observe how the financial data has changed over time and identify any trends or patterns.

-Horizontal analysis is widely used in financial analysis because it provides a quick and easy way to evaluate a company’s performance over time.
-It is an essential tool for investors, analysts, and company managers, providing valuable information on a company’s financial health and growth potential.
+Horizontal analysis is widely used in financial analysis because it provides a quick and easy way to assess a company’s performance over time.
+It is an essential tool for investors, analysts, and company managers as it provides valuable information about a company’s financial health and growth potential.

-However, it is vital to remember that horizontal analysis is only one part of a comprehensive financial analysis.
-It should be used with other financial techniques, such as vertical and ratio analysis.
+However, it is important to note that horizontal analysis is just one part of a comprehensive financial analysis.
+It should be used in conjunction with other financial techniques, such as vertical and ratio analysis.

-- Collect Financial Data: The first step in conducting horizontal research is to collect financial data for the specified period.
+- Collect Financial Data: Gather the financial data for the specified period.

-- Determine the Comparison Period: Decide which financial statement to use and select the comparison period.
-Comparing the current financial statement with the last one is advisable to identify the trend.
+- Determine the Comparison Period: Choose the financial statement to analyze and select the comparison period.
+It is advisable to compare the current financial statement with the previous one to identify trends.

 - Calculate the Change: Subtract the current financial statement from the previous one to calculate the change.

-- Express the Change as a Percentage: Express the change as a percentage increase or decrease to help identify the company’s financial performance trend.
+- Express the Change as a Percentage: Convert the change into a percentage increase or decrease to better understand the company’s financial performance trend.

-- Analyze the Results: Identify patterns and trends in financial data and determine if the organization is improving or declining performance.
+- Analyze the Results: Identify patterns and trends in the financial data and determine whether the company’s performance is improving or declining.

 Horizontal vs. vertical analysis: a comprehensive comparison

-- Definition: Horizontal analysis compares financial data over a specified period, while vertical one compares financial data within the same financial statement.
+- Definition: Horizontal analysis compares financial data over a specified period, while vertical analysis compares financial data within the same financial statement.

-- Period: Horizontal analysis is used to evaluate the change in financial performance over a specified period, while vertical analysis assesses the proportion of different components within the same financial statement.
+- Period: Horizontal analysis evaluates the change in financial performance over a specific period, while vertical analysis assesses the proportion of different components within the same financial statement.

-- Purpose: Horizontal analysis is designed to understand the company’s financial performance trend, while vertical one is used to understand the financial statement’s composition.
+- Purpose: Horizontal analysis aims to understand the company’s financial performance trend, while vertical analysis focuses on the composition of the financial statement.

-- Result: Horizontal analysis provides a percentage increase or decrease in financial performance, while vertical one provides the proportion of each component to the total.
+- Result: Horizontal analysis provides a percentage increase or decrease in financial performance, while vertical analysis shows the proportion of each component relative to the total.

-- Information: Horizontal analysis gives information on the company’s financial performance trend, while vertical analysis provides insights into the financial statement’s composition.
+- Information: Horizontal analysis reveals information about the company’s financial performance trend, while vertical analysis provides insights into the composition of the financial statement.

-- Financial Statements: Horizontal analysis can be used on various financial statements, including the balance sheet, income statement, and cash flow statement.
-Vertical analysis is typically used on the balance sheet and income statement.
+- Financial Statements: Horizontal analysis can be applied to various financial statements, including the balance sheet, income statement, and cash flow statement.
+Vertical analysis is typically used for the balance sheet and income statement.

-- Investment Decisions: Horizontal analysis is used by investors to determine the trend of the company’s financial performance and make informed investment decisions, while vertical analysis is to understand the composition of the financial statement and assess the stability of the business’s financial position.
+- Investment Decisions: Investors use horizontal analysis to determine the trend of a company’s financial performance and make informed investment decisions.
+Vertical analysis helps understand the composition of the financial statement and assess the stability of the business’s financial position.

-- Business Operations: Business owners can use a horizontal analysis to understand the company’s financial performance trend and identify areas that need improvement.
-In contrast, vertical analysis is usually used to understand the composition of the financial statement and make intelligent business decisions.
+- Business Operations: Business owners can use horizontal analysis to understand the company’s financial performance trend and identify areas for improvement.
+Vertical analysis is usually utilized to comprehend the composition of the financial statement and make informed business decisions.

-In conclusion, horizontal and vertical analysis are useful financial tools that provide valuable information.
+In conclusion, horizontal and vertical analysis are valuable financial tools that provide important information.
 The choice of technique depends on the specific goals and needs of the business or investor.